nkanakhs/thesis/README.md

 These features are designed to enhance the academic management experience, providing both faculty and administrators with powerful tools to streamline their workflow.

+### Architecture

+The application is built using a robust technology stack that ensures scalability, maintainability, and ease of deployment.
+The key technologies and tools employed are:

+- **PHP:** Utilized for backend development, handling server-side logic and interactions with the database.
+- **JavaScript:** Employed for creating dynamic and interactive user interfaces on the client side.
+- **HTML/CSS:** Used for structuring and styling the web pages, providing a responsive and user-friendly experience.
+- **Docker:** Leveraged for containerizing the application, which facilitates consistent development, testing, and deployment across different environments.

+This stack provides a solid foundation for developing a reliable and efficient application, enhancing both developer productivity and application performance.